noaElish/Flight-Simulator-App--Milestone-3/README.md

-note that theres is already an ip and port set by default, that can be changed by typing new ones in the boxes. if communication is formed sucssesfully- a green light will appear and a new flight will be presented on the map using an airplain pin. to set the direction of the plain, the user can use the four control surfaces as decsribed above.
+note that theres is already an ip and port set by default, that can be changed by typing new ones in the boxes. if communication is formed sucssesfully- a green light will appear and a new flight will be presented on the map using an airplain pin. to set the direction of the plain, the user can use the four control surfaces as decsribed above. the programm know to pin the location of the plain every few second- which gives an exact location.

 #### **How to use**
 1. when downloading the code from GitHub, a new zip directory will appear. please open the zip and Extract the code to a new directory that will be used from now- called "FlightSimulator".
-2. comprass all the file into a zip file called "FlightSimulator".
+2. comprass all the file into a zip file called "FlightSimulator"- all except the bat and server.
 3. place the server and bat in the same directory in the same level as the zip called "FlightSimulator".
 4. open the server.
 5. open the bat.